 "Next stop, Valentine!"
 The train conductor announced loudly.
 Tall and lean he was, with greying hair and dressed neatly in the familiar brown uniform of that particular railway, he walked down the train aisle, smiling at the passengers.
 "Valentine, ladies and gentlemen!"

-Mary placed a hand on the girl's shoulder, "'Melia, we're nearing our stop, help me with the luggage."
+Mary placed a hand on the girl's shoulder, "Come now, we're nearing our stop, help me with the luggage."

 She did as instruct; both grabbed a bag each.
 They left the train onto the station's wooden platform.
 Passengers scattered towards their families and friends; the sound of content greetings filled the air.
 Others went about their business and soon enough, the platform was empty.

 A little settlement by the name of Valentine was situated in the middle of nowhere amides the wild lands.
 Amelia took in the unfamiliar surroundings.
 She traced the bustling town with her eyes, looking at the rugged ground - muddy from the snow that thawed and stomped by animals and people alike.
 She moved her gaze onto the snow-capped mountains.
 Nature's sight to behold.
 Right above, the clouds soared lazily through the sky.
 The air was crisp and cool while the sun provided the warmth - a spring day so fine.